Ericsson/codechecker/docs/web/authentication.md

   * `shared_variables`

     A key-value table that is used to set variables across all providers, for convenience.

-      If using the `host` variable, it should be in the format `http://example.com`, including the protocol.
+    Any variable can be specified.
+If using the `host` variable, it should be in the format `https://example.com`, including the protocol.

+    The `callback_url`'s default value uses the `host` and `provider` variables.
+    Template `ms_entra/v2.0` uses the `tenant_id` variable.

  * `providers`